prabormukherjee/Simple_RNN/README.md

 Input will be like `"55+40"` and the model will predict the output `95`.
 If the input is iike `"55-40"`, model should predict `15`.
 The hyperparameter are choosen in such a manner so that it can predict 100% correct.
 There is no dataset given, as I could not find any.
 So I have created some data using numpy random function.
-A custom data is generated with python code
+A custom data is generated with python code.
+All the source code is provided as a notebook file.
+I also make seperate files for addition and substraction.